omarahmedelnemr/Domains-Tree/README.md

 # Domains-Tree

-Representing the Data AS :      Parent
+Representing the Data AS :      Parent\n
                               Child Child

 for each Parent And Child